Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

-Although goats can see a lot of area with one eye, they have trouble figuring out the distance between themselves and the object, in other words, their depth perception is limited.
+Although goats can see a lot of areas with one eye, they have trouble figuring out the distance between themselves and the object, in other words, their depth perception is limited.
 They tend to avoid crossing shadows and changes in textures or colours on the ground.

 Goats are dichromats, which means that they can discern only two of the three primary colours.
-They are sensitive to short wavelengths, which enable them to see bright purple, and long-wavelengths, which enable them to see the yellow-green colours.
+They are sensitive to short wavelengths, which enable them to see bright purple, and long wavelengths, which enable them to see the yellow-green colours.
 They can distinguish between orange, yellow, green, blue, and violet.
 In comparison, humans are trichromatic.

 - González-Martín-Moro, J., Gómez-Sanz, F., Sales-Sanz, A., Huguet-Baudin, E., & Murube-del-Castillo, J. (2014).
 Pupil shape in the animal kingdom: From the pseudopupil to the vertical pupil.
 Archivos de la Sociedad Española de Oftalmología (English Edition), 89(12), 484-494.

 - Douglas, R. H. (2018).
 The pupillary light responses of animals; a review of their distribution, dynamics, mechanisms and functions.
 Progress in retinal and eye research, 66, 17-48.